gol3tron/gol3tron.github.io/_posts/2022-03-08-Building-Av-Web-App-p1.md

 date: 2022-03-08
 tags: aviation python CFI
 ---
-Hi everyone,
+Have you ever wished to have a (free) web-based calculator/companion to flight planning or performance calcualations?

-I've been working on my CFI rating for a little while now, and in the process of constructing lesson plans it has occured to me that it might be instructive to create some kind of a web app and/or series of companion posts that might be useful in explaining a few basic principles of flight.
+I've been working on my CFI rating for a little while now, and in the process of constructing lesson plans it has occured to me that it might be instructive to create some kind of a web app and/or series of companion posts as an aid to explaining basic principles of flight/aircraft performance.

 Specifically, I am envisioning creating a web-based tool that might perform a few different functions: